Last Updated By Sumit Kumar on 27 Oct, 2023

 Centre for Advancement of Higher Education, Paschim Medinipur

 Dog Clinic- Faridabad, Faridabad

 A veterinary doctor's pay level may depend on the type of expertise, experience and the organisation where he/she is working.
-Mentioned below is a salary break-up for different types of veterinarians:
+Mentioned below is a salary break-up for different types of veterinarians in India:

 Starting Salary per annum (in INR)

 Veterinary Technologist / Technician